Delivery Format: Online | On Campus

-Awarded an A+ for Best Value by The International Jurist (2017), the Master of Laws in Human Rights degree, offered exclusively on campus, provides an advanced understanding of international, regional and domestic human rights protection from a biblical perspective.
+Awarded an A+ for Best Value by The International Jurist (2017), the Master of Laws in Human Rights degree, offered online or on campus, provides an advanced understanding of international, regional and domestic human rights protection from a biblical perspective.
 Through the LL.M. program's rigorous coursework, you will learn the origins and legal and philosophical basis for the modern international human rights movement.
 This LL.M. in Human Rights degree is ideal for students with a passion for change, who want to combine their legal education and Christian values to make a lasting difference.

 Jurisprudential survey of the foundations of law, including the development of higher and natural law theories, the influence of higher and natural law and Christian principles on the development of Anglo-American law, and the rise and influence of modern legal philosophies.